Battle of Hill 383

 The Battle of Hill 383 was a military engagement between the armies of Austria-Hungary and Italy on the Italian front of World War I, lasting from June 1915 to May 1917.
 The battle took place on a hill later called Mount Prižnica (Italian: Poggio Montanari), located across the river Soča (Italian: Isonzo) from the town of Plave in Austria-Hungary (present-day Slovenia).
-The Italian and Austro-Hungarian armies clashed for two years in an attempt to occupy it; the bloodiest clash occurred on 17 June 1915 when General Luigi Cadorna wanted to offer king Victor Emmanuel III a conquest which he could witness in person.
-This "demonstration" caused the death of over 8,000 men who were massacred in a frontal attack against Austrian machine guns.
+The Italian and Austro-Hungarian armies clashed for two years in an attempt to occupy it.
 The fighting was continuing for the next two years, until Mount Prižnica was taken by Italians during the Tenth Battle of the Isonzo.

 Background

 After 23 May 1915, when Austro-Hungarian empire declared war on Italy, Italian High Command led by general Luigi Cadorna planned the first offensive actions on the hard mountain terrain on the Austro-Hungarian-Italian border.
 As one of the targets they chose Austrian-held Poggio Montanari hill on the border south Austria.
 This hill, termed Hill 383 (its metric elevation), was meant as a first step towards taking the nearby Mount Kuk, then Gorizia and the Banjšice Plateau.
 To the Italians, Hill 383 was a key objective to take in the beginning of the war.

 To impress the Italian king Victor Emmanuel III, Cadorna invited the monarch for a visit on the front, where he could present him a spectacular Italian victory.
 During an inspection of the front lines by the king, General Cadorna decided to offer him the spectacle of the conquest of Hill 383, so he prepared an observatory set up on Mount Korada at altitude of 800 meters.
 Forces chosen for attack were also from 2nd Army Corps commanded by General Gustavo Reisoli.
 The defenses were commanded by Major General Guido Novak von Arienti.